The European Championship enters new territory in 2020 with the tournament taking place in a number of countries across the continent.

-The final of Euro 2020 will be held at Wembley Stadium in London, which is the home of the England national team.
+The final of Euro 2020 will be held at Wembley Stadium in London, which is the home of the England national team, who finished fourth in the 2018 World Cup.
 The venue, affectionately known as 'The Home of Football', will also be used for the two semi-final games.

 Redeveloped and re-opened in 2007, the new state-of-the-art facility has a capacity of 90,000 and has hosted FA Cup and League Cup finals, as well as the Community Shield.